Local Scuba Diving Available During the Summer

 Local diving is a great option when you have a limited time, budget, or ability to travel to warmer destinations to enjoy scuba diving.
 It's a great way to practice and keep up with your skills, or take a course and learn some new ones.
 Become a more confident and competent diver while enjoying the local underwater sites!

-You have already been diving or have done training in cold water?
+You have already been diving in cold water or have done training in cold water?

 For those that have been diving recently and feel comfortable you can simply rent dive equipment, get a buddy and go diving.
 If you don't have a dive buddy already there are several facebook groups such as The Dive Outfitters group, Twin lake Divers and The Alberta Underwater Council that are a great resource for buddies and info on the local dives.